linode/docs/docs/guides/security/authentication/linode-manager-security-controls/index.md

     ![Select 'My Settings'](security-my-profile.png "Select My Settings")

-1. Select the **Password & Authentication** tab.
+1. Select the **Login & Authentication** tab.
-1. If not already selected, navigate to the **Linode Credentials** tab.
 1. In the **Two-Factor Authentication (TFA)** section, click **Reset two-factor authentication**, as shown below.

     ![Reset two-factor authentication.](security-reset-tfa.png "Reset two-factor authentication.")

-A new secret key and barcode will be generated for your account and displayed on the screen.
+A new secret key and barcode is generated for your account and displayed on the screen.
 Follow the instructions in the [Enabling Two-Factor Authentication](#enabling) section to add the new key to your smartphone.

 ### Disable Two-Factor Authentication